grandwazir/Alias/README.md

 Alias - easily track a log your player's IP addresses.
 ====================================

-Alias is a plugin for the Minecraft wrapper [Bukkit](http://bukkit.org/) that allows adminstrators and other trusted users to check the IP addresses of players on your server.
-Additionally it also links every username with an IP address which is useful if you suspect that one user is masqerading as another.
+Alias is a plugin for the Minecraft wrapper [Bukkit](http://bukkit.org/) that allows administrators and other trusted users to check the IP addresses of players on your server.
+Additionally it also links every username with an IP address which is useful if you suspect that one user is masquerading as another.

 ## Features